coderabbi/virtuoso/README.md

 )
 ```

 That's it!
-Virtuoso will take care of registering the View/Composer associations for you - no Service Provider
+Virtuoso will take care of registering the View/Composer associations for you - no new Service Providers
 required!

 You may access data provided by the Simple View Composer from the View as you normally would.

 #### Composite View Composers

-First, create your component View Composers as above (but do not associate them with your View in the Composer
+First, create the simple View Composers which will together comprise the Composite View Composer as above (but do not
-Array in `app\config\view.php`).
+associate them with your View in the Composer Array in `app\config\view.php`).

-Next, create your Composite View Composer (make sure to extend CompositeComposer), adding the component View
+Next, create your Composite View Composer (make sure to extend CompositeComposer) and add the component View
-Composers to the Composers Array of the Composite View Composer:
+Composers to its `$composers` array:

 ``` php
 <?php namespace My\Project\Name\Space;